- Pictures with Words

 What gets measured, gets managed.

 Also, in December of 2023, I changed from Heart Rate based training to Watts (power) based training.
-This is crucial for letting Garmin know how much effort you can honestly do in a certain amount of time.
-Such as knowing how many Watts to hold for four minutes, in a Norwegian 4×4.
-You can’t cheat Garmin, it records too much information for you to say, “I can’t do that.”
-This is why the Norwegian 4×4 will never get any easier.
-You get stronger, Garmin will expect more.
-But if you get weaker, Garmin adjusts for that too.
+This is critical for letting Garmin know how much effort you can honestly do in a certain amount of time.
+Such as, knowing how many Watts to hold for a four minute all out interval.
+This would be the Light-Orange power zone for me.

 My 4 week record vs. my all-time record.
 Watts per time.
 Flat pedals (mountain bike pedals) on the exercise bike, no shoes anchored to the pedals.